lucasjoliveau/doc/en/applications/finance/fiscal_localizations/argentina.md

 Once the invoice is posted, the information related to the AFIP validation and status is displayed in the AFIP tab, including:

-  * AFIP Autorisation: CAE number;
+  * **AFIP Autorisation** : CAE number;

-  * Expiration Date: deadline to deliver the invoice to the customers (normally 10 days after the CAE is generated);
+  * **Expiration Date** : deadline to deliver the invoice to the customers (normally 10 days after the CAE is generated);

-  * Result: indicates if the invoice has been Aceptado en AFIP and/or Aceptado con Observaciones.
+  * **Result:** indicates if the invoice has been **Aceptado en AFIP** and/or **Aceptado con Observaciones**.

 ![AFIP Status.](../../../_images/afip-status.png)

 #### Invoice taxes

-Based on the AFIP Responsibility type, the VAT tax can apply differently on the PDF report:
+Based on the **AFIP Responsibility type** , the VAT tax can apply differently on the PDF report:

-  * A. Tax excluded: in this case the taxed amount needs to be clearly identified in the report.
+  * **A. Tax excluded** : in this case the taxed amount needs to be clearly identified in the report.
 This condition applies when the customer has the following AFIP Responsibility type of **Responsable Inscripto** ;

 ![Tax excluded.](../../../_images/tax-amount-excluded.png)

-  * B. Tax amount included: this means that the taxed amount is included as part of the product price, subtotal, and totals.
+  * **B. Tax amount included** : this means that the taxed amount is included as part of the product price, subtotal, and totals.
 This condition applies when the customer has the following AFIP Responsibility types:

     * IVA Sujeto Exento;